stwalsh4118/hermes/docs/api-specs/frontend/frontend-api.md

 7. Follow query key patterns for proper cache invalidation
 8. Mutations automatically handle toast notifications and cache updates
 9. Set `NEXT_PUBLIC_API_URL` in `.env.local` for local development
+10. Use TanStack Query for server state, Zustand for client state (don't mix)
+11. Import stores from `@/lib/stores` and use hooks directly in components
+12. Use selective subscriptions in Zustand to minimize re-renders
+13. Only persist user preferences, not sensitive or transient data
+14. Check Redux DevTools when debugging Zustand state
+15. Use `useHydration()` hook to prevent hydration flashes with persisted stores